ParthJadhav/Tkinter-Designer/docs/instructions.md

 1. **First, create a Frame that will serve as your Tkinter Window.**
 <br><br>

-2. **Creating a Background**
+2. **Adding Images**
-   * Backgrounds can be created using shapes and/or images
+   * Images can be created using shapes and/or images
    * If you use multiple shapes/images, you must group them together by selecting them all and pressing <kbd>CTRL/&#8984; + G</kbd>
+   * After that name the element or group as "Image".
 <br><br>

 3. **Text (Normal Text)**